Lauszus/python_can_viewer/README.md

 The code is released under the GNU General Public License.
 _________

-A simple Python CAN Viewer terminal application written in Python.
+A simple CAN viewer terminal application written in Python.
 Both Python 2 and Python 3 are supported.

 ## Usage